-We recognize the emergence of widespread health emergencies or pandemics, such as COVID-19, could have a significant impact on our business or delay the enrollment or completion of our proposed clinical trials, including the FORTRESS study.
-Currently, the trial sites we have selected to participate in the FORTRESS study are open, but future emergence of widespread health emergencies or pandamics could lead to new quarantines, business shutdowns, disruptions to the healthcare system and overall economic instability.
+We recognize the emergence of widespread health emergencies or pandemics, such as the COVID-19 pandemic, could have a significant impact on our business or delay the enrollment or completion of our proposed clinical trials, including the FORTRESS study.
+Future emergence of widespread health emergencies or pandemics could lead to new quarantines, business shutdowns, disruptions to the healthcare system and overall economic instability.
 If suppliers, clinical research organizations, clinical trial sites, regulators, consultants and other third parties with whom we conduct business were to experience shutdowns or other business disruptions, our ability to enroll patients and conduct our clinical trial in the manner and on the timelines presently planned could be materially and negatively impacted.
-Although we currently believe the proposed FORTRESS study will enroll and be completed on time, we cannot guarantee that the COVID-19 pandemic or other widespread health emergencies will not have a material impact on our business or the timely completion of our clinical trials.
+Although we currently believe our FORTRESS study will be completed on time, we cannot guarantee that the COVID-19 pandemic or any other widespread health emergencies will not have a material impact on our business or the timely completion of our clinical trials.